Otari98/TurtleUIFixes/README.md

 ### Lookinf For Group Tool
  - Constant scrolling to the top (![bug report](https://turtle-wow.org/bug-report?id=10553))

-## Small improvements that are not bug fixes per se
+## Other things that are not bug fixes per se
  - Added "whisper" and "promote to master looter" to raid dropdown menus
  - Chat scrolling with mouse wheel
  - Option to enable system messages in tabs other than General